Updated June 14, 2022

 For COVID-19 related cancelations, please see our COVID-19 policies.

-- Summer Camp Registration Cancelations: Refunds will be issued in the event of registrations requests made in writing according to the following timeline:
+- Camp Registration Cancelations: Refunds will be issued, less a $40 administrative fee, per requests made in writing according to the following timelines.

-- Cancelations on or after May 15: a 50% refund is available.
+- Cancelations on or before April 15: a 75% refund is available.

 - Cancelations on or after June 1: no refund is available.

-- Registration Changes or Transfers: Schoolhouse of Wonder offers these transfer options upon written request and in accordance with the following timelines:
+- Registration Changes or Transfers: Schoolhouse of Wonder offers these transfer options, less a $40 administrative fee, upon written request and in accordance with the following timelines:

 - More than 7 days prior to the first day of camp: A $40 administrative fee will be charged per child, per camp transfer.
 All changes are subject to availability.